mongodb-university/realm-template-apps/web-js/README.md

 ### 2. Define the API Type

 This app is built to use a pluggable backend API that conforms to the useTodo() hook interface.
-You can either use a pure MQL implementation or use your app's GraphQL API.
+You can either use a pure MQL implementation or use your app's GraphQL API. *Note that the artifact projects don't use a `.env` file - it's only for development!*

 Open the `.env` file and specify either `"graphql"` or `"mql"` for `REACT_APP_API_TYPE`: